codetech/codetechcomputerclub/README.md

 </Directory>
 ```

-- If creating a virtual host:
+- If creating a virtual host (your paths will probably differ):

 ```apache
 <VirtualHost *>